 3 Ways To Stop TV Remote From Controlling Two TVs?

-Now that we’ve discussed these reasons why your remote may be mysteriously controlling more than one TV, let’s go over a few ways you can fix this problem once and for all!
+Now that I’ve discussed these reasons why your remote may be mysteriously controlling more than one TV, let’s go over a few ways you can fix this problem once and for all!